ibm-messaging/kafka-connect-elastic-sink/README.md

 be collected.
 You do not include the protocol (http or https) as part of the server address.

-The only other required property is the `es.document.builder` class which should not be changed unless you write your own Java class for an alternative document formatter.
+The only other required properties are the `es.document.builder` and `es.index.builder` classes which should not be changed unless you write your own Java classes for alternative document and index formatting.

 Additional properties allow for security configuration and tuning of how the calls are made to the Elasticsearch server.